BlindMindStudios/AngelScript-JIT-Compiler/README.md

 *JIT_NO_SWITCHES*

 Disables native switch statements in the JIT.
-Native switches currently use a rather large amount of memory; disable this option for a smaller, but slower, output.
+Disable this option for a smaller, but slower, output.

 *JIT_NO_SCRIPT_CALLS*